ggfisher/hello-world/access_path_selection_calculation.md

 * Number of Page accesses do we need to access the record:
   * 10 * 100 = 1000
 * __**So the final cost is:**__
-So the total cost is the height of the tree + number of matching leaves + the number of disk accesses:
+The height of the tree + number of matching leaves + the number of disk accesses:
      * 2 + 10 + 1000 = 1012